Mesh Wallet

 Get Lovelace

-Get amount of ADA in connected wallet
+Get lovelace balance in the connected wallet

 Get Policy IDs